5calV/BytesOfProgress/README.md

 # BytesOfProgress
-The repository for the BytesOfProgress Website
+The repository for the BytesOfProgress Website.
+THIS REPO IS NOT BEING MAINTAINED ANYMORE.
+It is being maintained on my Gitea server.

 ## What is BytesOfProgress?